RG9-1485

 A US firm in a similar line of trade is making test rigs for part quality.
 If the part performs right it's good.
 We are considering the same thing.
 It might be better if the compatible makers had the laboratory rather than making parts that go into distribution and only get trashed after an argument.

 It might be better if, rather than leave everyone guessing, the printer manufacturers clearly labelled their own parts or said what packing should be expected.
 We guess they don't because packaging and stock cost money and the distribution part of the spares logistic chain doesn't like it.
 The logistics of spares distribution is expensive.
-When a manufacturer (or its manufacturing partner) orders 10,000 rollers from a subcontractor they want those through the global distribution chain and out of their hands in no time ( as they would be for printers or cartridges).
+When a brand (or its manufacturing partner) orders 10,000 rollers from a subcontractor they want those through the global distribution chain and out of their hands in no time (as they would be for printers or cartridges).
 They want the ambiguity of being able to ship a part as theirs when it was actually made by a competitor.
-Printing, packing and labelling costs money- frankly they'd rather put effort into shipping another inkjet cartridge.
+Printing, packing and labelling costs money - frankly they'd rather put effort into shipping another inkjet cartridge.

 So parts distribution is a funny game - the next section takes a look at some of the issues .